ZippoLag/InterviewCodeChallenge/Devlog.md

 ## Changelog (reverse order)

+- Add Controller and Logic files for Students with a "GetTopStudentsForAllCourses" endpoint which has "3" as default parameter
 - Add InstructorLogicTest file and implement GetGivenStudentGrades UTs for cases:
 	1. Instructor has given at least one grade for one student
 	2. Instructor has Course assigned, but it doesn't have any enrolled students